ionzero/vouchsafe/vouchsafe-specification.md

 3. **Individual attestation tokens** (attestations MUST be revoked by explicit `jti`, and `"all"` MUST NOT be used for attestations).

-Revocations do not alter the target token itself; they invalidate the trust assertion or claim previously made by the revoker.
+Revocations do not alter the target token itself; they invalidate the trust assertion or claim previously made by the revoker and effectively remove the target token from the graph for purposes of evaluation.

+Revocation represents an issuer retracting its own previous statements, as such, revocation tokens MUST NOT revoke tokens issued by another issuer.

 ---